|

 colour version is available on the Classic Airframes website.
 I have

 also included the colour guide in thumbnail format below.
+Click

-Classic Airframes' Vampire trainer will need a little more cleanup
+the thumbnails below to view larger images: Classic Airframes' Vampire trainer will need a little more cleanup

 and preparation of parts than a long-run kit from Tamiya or Hasegawa.